apoorvjain2911/churn-prediction/README.md

 This project combines **React, FastAPI, and Machine Learning** to help businesses analyze customer churn risk.
 Users can upload customer datasets, train a churn prediction model, generate predictions, and visualize insights through an interactive dashboard.

-A sample dataset is included, allowing users to explore the platform immediately without uploading their own data.
+A sample dataset is included, allowing users to explore the platform immediately without uploading their own data

 ---